giffordlabcvr/Flu-GLUE/README.md

 - [NCBI Nucleotide](https://www.ncbi.nlm.nih.gov/nuccore)
 - [NCBI Taxonomy](https://www.ncbi.nlm.nih.gov/taxonomy)

+Additional flu sequence data can be imported from FASTA files.
+Each FASTA file should have a unique sequence ID and be stored in a separate file.
+FASTA data can be imported by using GLUE's '[fastaImporter](http://glue-tools.cvr.gla.ac.uk/#/moduleReference/moduleType/fastaImporter)' module type.

 For more information on the data sources and how they are integrated, see [Data Sources](./md/data_sources.md).